 Framework for Action

-Shared strategy = collaboration & measurable results 365 days a year
+collaboration + measurable results 365 days a year

-7 Stages to Sustainability (7SS) is a universal road-map for action empowering multi-sector Partners in Empowerment (PIE) to build thriving communities from the ground up.
-Through 7SS, The Global Summit creates the conditions, community and shared language for collaboration around the year.
+7 Stages to Sustainability (7SS) is a universal road-map empowering cross-sector Partners in Empowerment (PIE) to build thriving communities from the ground up.
+Through 7SS, The Global Summit creates the conditions, community, and a shared language for collaboration around the year.

-Using local assets to meet local needs, 7 Stages to Sustainability (7SS) provides a catalytic engine to achieve cross-sector, whole system solutions.
-Here at The Global Summit, 7SS provides a framework to organize skills-based workshops, and interactive dialogues to move ideas into action.
+Using local assets to meet local needs, 7 Stages to Sustainability (7SS) provides a catalytic engine to achieve cross-sector, whole-system solutions.
+Across the Impact Games and beyond, 7SS provides a framework to organize skills-based workshops, and interactive dialogues to move ideas into action.

 1. Build a Team